Skip to main content

 Turkey

-Turkey is one of the world's primary sources of Blue Chalcedony, particularly the popular Blue Lace Agate variety.
-Turkish specimens show delicate pale blue to lavender coloring with fine banding patterns.
+One of the world's primary sources of Blue Chalcedony, especially Blue Lace Agate.
+Turkish specimens show delicate pale blue to lavender coloring with fine banding.

 Namibia

-Namibian Blue Lace Agate is considered among the finest available, with vivid blue banding against white layers.
-The African specimens often have more saturated blue coloring than material from other sources.
+Namibian Blue Lace Agate is considered among the finest, with vivid blue banding against white layers.
+The African material often has more saturated blue than specimens from other sources.

 United States (Oregon)

-Oregon produces the distinctive Holly Blue Chalcedony — a deeper blue-violet variety found in the western Cascades.
-Also produces fine dendritic specimens with interesting landscape patterns.
+Home of Holly Blue Chalcedony, a deeper blue-violet variety from the western Cascades.
+Oregon also produces dendritic specimens with landscape-like patterns.

 Physical Properties